julrich/Obsmd-Life-Manager/01 Notes/01 Areas/21 kickstartDS Development/Token and Environment variables.md

 ## Netlify

-Used for deployment of kickstartDS website... not sure where `NETLIFY_AUTH_TOKEN` is from exactly.
+Used for deployment of kickstartDS and encore websites...
+Personal Access Tokens, no expiry and no further options (only token name) configurable.

 ## Sanity